pikepdf/pikepdf/third-party-licenses/README.md

 ## Reporting a problem with this file

-If you are performing a compliance review and find a component that is present in a wheel but missing here, or a mapping that looks wrong, please open an issue at https://github.com/pikepdf/pikepdf/issues — that is a bug in this file and we want to fix it.
+If you are performing a compliance review and find a component that is present in a distribution but missing here, or a mapping that looks wrong, please open an issue at https://github.com/pikepdf/pikepdf/issues — that is a bug in this file and we want to fix it.